Reava/UwUtils/README.md

 Have a lot of tags & want each one to TP the user to a different spot ?
 Well... this does it all for ya!
 Even has a fallback target when the user doesn't have a tag (can be disabled to disallow TPing when no matching ranks are found)

 - **ActionRelay**:
 Wanna use a button to push another button ?
 Do the same as UI can do ?
 Yup, just type the event name (like "\_interact"), if you want a delay or not & for how many seconds.... and you're good to go!
+You can also check the state of another object to ignore the delay if that object is on / off.

 ## **Requirements**
 Check updates before reporting issues.